numberly/appnexus-client/README.rst

 To use this function and get the desired data representation, you must pass it to the client as the ``representation`` keyword argument.

-For example, if you would want your data to be in the form of list of tuples instead rather than dictionaries, you could do the following:
+For example, if you would want your data to be in the form of simple dictionaries you would do the following:

 .. code-block:: python

-    def tuple_representation(client, service, object):
+    def dict_representation(client, service, object):
-        return object.items()
+        return object.view()

-    connect("username", "password", representation=tuple_representation)
+    connect("username", "password", representation=dict_representation)

 Tests